 - Fix exterior defects – Take a look at your front door.
 Is it visible and accessible to prospective buyers?
 Then shift your attention to the yard.
 If necessary, get in touch with a local landscaping company for mowing and pruning.
 Lastly, take the time to fix broken screens, doorbells, roof tiles, and outdoor lighting.
 While these might seem like trivial things, they matter to buyers.

 - Perform a thorough cleaning – Prospective buyers will be picky about the cleanliness of homes they tour.
 In particular, remember to pay close attention to kitchens and bathrooms.
 Notice unsightly stains on rugs and carpets?
 Then consider hiring a professional cleaning company for assistance.
 You might have the most beautiful home in Austin.
-However, if a potential buyer gets a whiff of that nasty odor while inside, chances are they’re going to look elsewhere.
+But if a potential buyer gets a whiff of that nasty odor while inside, chances are they’re going to look elsewhere.

 - Add a fresh coat of paint – Looking for an inexpensive way to get more bang for your buck?
 A fresh coat of paint can certainly do the trick.
 Our best piece of advice?
 Opt for nature- and spa-inspired neutral colors such as subtle gray.
-Of course, you will want to steer clear of loud, bright colors such as red.
+Of course, you will want to steer clear of loud, bright colors such as neon red.

 - Hire a concrete contractor – You always seem to be ahead of the game when it comes to home maintenance.
 However, if you notice cracks or sagging areas in the concrete, you’re likely looking at a monstrosity of a challenge.
 It goes without saying that prospective home buyers will want driveways, sidewalks, patios, and other residential surfaces to be level.
 So, before doing anything else, be sure to consult a concrete leveling specialist.

-Our Concrete Stabilization Professionals
+Our Concrete Leveling Professionals

-Our team at Concrete Leveling Technologies is proud to offer a variety of top-notch concrete services.
+Our team at Concrete Leveling Technologies Austin is proud to offer a variety of top-notch concrete services.
 Unlike competitors, we don’t use invasive, short-term approaches such as mudjacking.
-Instead, our contractors utilize polyurethane foam to handle concrete repair projects.
+Instead, our concrete contractors utilize polyurethane foam to handle concrete repair projects.

 There’s no question that a strong foundation is essential for any structure.
 Why let unleveled, settled concrete throw a wrench into your real estate opportunity?
 See what Concrete Leveling Technologies in Austin can do for you.